Skip to content

 Control Default Description

-Download velocity Configurable Limits rapid download requests
+Download velocity Rate-limited Limits rapid download requests

 These prevent automated license key sharing and brute-force activation attempts.
 They are enabled by default and cannot be disabled.